Mets Vs Mariners Prediction, Odds, Pick

 Time: 9:40 p.m.
 ET/6:40 p.m.
 PT

-TV: SNY (Mets) / Root SportsNet Northwest (Mariners) / MLB Extra Innings
+TV: SNY (Mets) / Root SportsNet Northwest (Mariners) / MLB Network, MLB Extra Innings

 Stream: fuboTV (Click for free trial)